Yoga of Mental Health Workshops → More Info

 We work extensively with chakras, perhaps the heart chakra, to restore feeling capacity because many people with psychological issues suffer from anxiety, depression, or trauma, creating toxic feeling states.
 We purify those toxic feelings, reduce destructive emotions, and build capacity for positive feelings, restoring feeling function.

-We might connect the earth element with the heart space or work with the third eye, bringing concentration that aligns various components of the mind around a center.
+We can connect the earth element with the heart space or work with the third eye, bringing concentration that aligns various components of the mind around a central point.
 Grounding and centering are vital concepts in healing.
 We align different forces within the body, for example, the fire element in the belly.
 We want the power of the fire element to be present so people feel strong, vital, and courageous, and we might link that to the heart.

 By aligning belly and heart, you have the best of both worlds.
-If you only have belly fire without heart, you have power and energy, but it's not very human because the heart quality is diminished.
-If you have the heart chakra, anāhata, active without power from the belly chakra, manipūra, the heart energy is wishy-washy with no energy behind it.
+If you only have belly fire without heart, you have power and energy, but it's not very human because the quality of your heart is diminished.
+If you have the heart chakra, anāhata, active without power from the belly chakra, manipūra, the heart energy is weak and lacks direction.
 You may be oversensitive.
-Bringing power and love together, power and the empathy that goes with the feeling function in the heart, that's what we aim for.
+Bringing power and love together, power and the empathy that accompanies the feeling function in the heart —that's what we aim for.
 Of course, it all depends on the person's needs.

 Speaker: Interesting, because in Chinese medicine, the small intestine is your hara power, your gut, and its partner is the heart.
 The heart and small intestine are the fire element; they're partners.

 Swami Shankardev: They cooperate.
 That's what we're trying to do.
-Yoga means connection, so we bring things back into alignment and harmony and simply get out of the way and allow the body's intelligence to operate.
+Yoga means connection, so we bring things back into alignment and harmony, and simply get out of the way, allowing the body's intelligence to operate.
 When you restore relationships between various parts of yourself, your innate intelligence in the deeper mind guides you to what feels right.

-Part of my approach is making people autonomous and empowered.
+Part of my approach is to empower people to be autonomous.
 For example, they bring wisdom with them due to a soul wound or life challenges they've managed for years.
-They have wisdom but often need bits and pieces added in.
+They possess wisdom but often require additional elements to be added.
 The main element for healing is meditation.
 However, I also use Chinese medicine, referring to acupuncture and Chinese herbalism, to support purification and restore harmony between body parts.

 Janie Lamour: How do you approach someone who is really in their head, cut off, and does not know how to drop into their body to feel?

 Swami Shankardev: It depends on what's causing the blockage.
 We cut off several parts of the body: the head from the heart and the diaphragm from the belly.
 Many people struggle with the concept of power.
-Grounding alignment pulsation work is essential for someone who is very much in their head.
+Grounding alignment pulsation work is essential for individuals who tend to be overly analytical.

 I also find another technique most helpful for this issue, which I'll demonstrate at Yoga Day.
 It is called Ajapa Japa.
 This technique uses the breath and a mantra to move between the navel and the throat.

 You imagine a tube between the navel and the throat pit and feel, as you breathe in, that you're pulling chi or prana upward through it.
 You're charging the body.
 As you exhale, you move the prāna and the mantra back to the navel.
-The head chakra is always active, but the key is bringing the heart back into relationship with the head, as the heart is tender and often most wounded.
+The head chakra is always active, but the key is to bring the heart back into relationship with the head, as the heart is tender and often the most wounded.
 We bring energy, mantra, and visualizations to this frontal psychic passage.
 We use ujjayi breath in Sanskrit and a mantra in this psychic passage, which purifies the various chakras involved.
 It's like churning the mind, purifying blockages, and bringing attention back to the body in a grounded, somatic way.
-They don't have to think anymore; over time, depending on the individual and their wounds, this restores balance.
+They no longer have to think about it; over time, depending on the individual and their wounds, this restores balance.
 It's part of an overall approach with many components.

-Today, we lose feeling, empathy, heart, and compassion.
+Today, we often lose our sense of feeling, empathy, heart, and compassion.
 We shut down under trauma and life stresses, and the world today is a lot to hold.

 How do we get through the day?
 We often shut down our feeling function, trying to think and rationalize: "What do I do?
 What happens next?"
-We lose connection to intuition, feeling, and inner wisdom.
-A big part of healing is reconnecting to the psyche, deep mind, and spirit—the essence.
+We often lose connection to our intuition, feelings, and inner wisdom.
+A significant part of healing is reconnecting with the psyche, the deep mind, and spirit—the essence.
 Ultimately, this revolves around consciousness.
 What is that power we have to know, see, perceive, and experience?

 Consciousness is behind feeling.
 By placing consciousness into the body, feelings arise.
-Some feelings are toxic, others good.
+Some feelings are toxic, while others are beneficial.
 You need support with toxic feelings.
 You need someone who can say, "That's OK, it is just purification, nothing to worry about," or "That is a problem, and we need to attend to that."
 That's all part of building trust in a therapeutic relationship.

 Janie Lamour: What about developing the third eye, which is related to intuition?
 What's your quickest way to awaken it?